 Few cases involving the intersection of race, criminal law, and procedure have had the reach and impact of McCleskey v.
 Kemp.
 The Supreme Court’s decision in McCleskey protected criminal justice laws and policies from being challenged on the basis of racially disparate impact.
 Ultimately, the McCleskey decision set the stage for more than 20 years of dramatically increasing racial disparities within the criminal justice system.
 Simply put, McCleskey now acts as a substantial barrier to the elimination of racial inequalities in the criminal justice system, perpetuating an unfair racial imbalance that has come to define criminal justice in America.

-The case began with Warren McCleskey, an African-American man who was sentenced to death in 1978 for killing a white police officer during the robbery of a Georgia furniture store.
+An African-American man who was sentenced to death in 1978 for killing a white police officer during the robbery of a Georgia furniture store.
 McCleskey appealed his conviction and sentence, relying on the Eighth Amendment’s ban on cruel and unusual punishment and the Fourteenth Amendment’s guarantee of Equal Protection to argue that the death penalty in Georgia was administered in a racially discriminatory — and therefore unconstitutional–manner.

 Jack Boger, then director of LDF’s Capital Punishment Project, argued the case before the Supreme Court on Mr. McCleskey’s behalf.
 Joining him on the briefs were Julius Chambers, James Nabrit III, Anthony G. Amsterdam, Deval Patrick, Robert Stroup, Vivian Berger, and Timothy Ford.
 In support of McCleskey’s argument, LDF presented the United States Supreme Court with strong statistical evidence showing that race played a pivotal role in the Georgia capital punishment system.
 LDF introduced a landmark study by Professor David Baldus, who examined over 2,000 Georgia murder cases.
 Baldus concluded that in capital cases, the race of the defendant and victim determined who was sentenced to death.
 Specifically, Professor Baldus found that that African-Americans were more likely to receive a death sentence than any other defendants, and that African-American defendants who killed white victims were the most likely to be sentenced to death.
 His findings indicated that racial bias permeated the Georgia capital punishment system.